 Yes.
 As women age, the risk of chromosomal and genetic abnormalities increases.
 This leads to a lower chance of pregnancy and a higher risk of miscarriage.
 Abnormal embryos that create a pregnancy may result in a miscarriage or a baby with a chromosome disorder.

-If you're close to or over the age of forty, have had multiple miscarriages, or been through several unsuccessful IVF cycles, PGS is an extremely accurate test to determine whether your embryos are healthy prior to implantation.
+If you're close to or over the age of forty, have had multiple miscarriages, or been through several unsuccessful IVF cycles, PGT-A is an extremely accurate test to determine whether your embryos are healthy prior to implantation.

-Pre-implantation Genetic Diagnosis (PGD) is a genetic test that is performed on an IVF embryo (prior to transfer) that identifies the presence of a specific genetic mutation.
+Preimplantation genetic testing for monogenic/single gene defects (PGT-M) is a genetic test that is performed on an IVF embryo (prior to transfer) that identifies the presence of a specific genetic mutation.

-The primary benefit of PGD is to substantially reduce the risk of passing inherited conditions on to subsequent children.
+The primary benefit of PGT-M is to substantially reduce the risk of passing inherited conditions on to subsequent children.
 It aides in the identification and diagnosis of genetic abnormalities that may lead to disease during or after a baby's birth.

 By avoiding the transfer of affected embryos, patients can ensure that children resulting from IVF are free of the disease.

-PGD testing occurs after fertilization and before the embryo transfer to the woman's uterus during IVF.
+PGT-M testing occurs after fertilization and before the embryo transfer to the woman's uterus during IVF.
 It involves obtaining genetic material (a small number of cells) from an embryo and examining its genetic makeup.

 From this very small sample, we are able to test and screen embryos for a specific genetic abnormality.